 With the outbreak of the War of Independence, the firm opened a branch in the growing city of Tel Aviv, on Yehuda Halevi Street.
 Close to the establishment of the State of Israel, Horowitz retired from the legal profession and handed over the management of the firm to his partner, Abraham Levin.

 By 1986, the firm outgrew its offices on Yehuda Halevi Street and moved to its current premises on 31 Ahad Haam Street.
-Presently, and following Dr. Goldenberg’s retirement in 2000, the firm continues to thrive under the management of the next generation, continuing his legacy of excellence.
-The firm accepted in its ranks many lawyers and partners.
-It expanded its practice so that it encompasses all fields of commercial law as well as additional fields of law.
+Presently, and following Dr. Goldenberg’s retirement in 2000, the firm continues to thrive with over 200 fee earners under the management of the next generation, continuing his, Shalom Horowitz and Harry Sacher’s legacy of excellence..
+This is borne out by firm continuing to be recognized, not only within Israel but by the major international legal directories, as Israel’s premier law firm in all aspects of commercial law.